Haga clic aquí para español (Traductor de Google)

 Information for Parents

-Our program is open to children beginning in third grade.
+Our program is open to children beginning in 3rd grade.
 Traditional orchestra programs often start in fourth grade.
 Many children have acquired skills by third grade that they need to succeed in orchestra class, but some children acquire them later, even into fourth or fifth grade.
 Many fine musicians didn’t start until sixth or seventh grade.
 Here are some characteristics of children who are “ready” for orchestra:

 • Able to manage behavior independently, including staying in one place when asked, following directions, not talking in class without permission, and respecting the space of others.
 These are group classes and there is relatively little time for one-on-one instruction.